verida/documentation/docs/client-sdk/authentication.md

 There are two ways to authenticate a user to your application:

-## 1. Verida Vault
+## 1. Verida Wallet

 Designed *for secure web applications*

 Your web application integrates the [Verida Connect SDK](../single-sign-on-sdk/single-sign-on-sdk.md) which displays a QR code to a user.
-A user scans the QR code and is walked through an onboarding process of installing the Verida Vault, creating a blockchain account and then authenticating with your application.
+A user scans the QR code and is walked through an onboarding process of installing the Verida Wallet, creating a blockchain account and then authenticating with your application.

 See the [Verida Connect SDK](../single-sign-on-sdk/single-sign-on-sdk.md) for more details.